The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 My Sailing Master Certificate

-Back in Scotland, boat builder Bob Macinnes had decked in The Aegre.
+Back in Scotland, boat builder Bob Macinnes had decked The Aegre.
 We’d promised to bring him back a bottle of rum from Barbados.
 We had it safely with us when we reached Pago Pago.
 But did he ever receive it?

 Bottle of rum